Airrorr/Object-detection/README.md

 # Object-detection

-In this code, we will write an object detection application using CNN as well as the following: keras, numpy and matplotlib libraries.
+In this code, we will write an object detection application using CNN as well as the following libraries: keras, numpy and matplotlib libraries.

 (trainimg,trainlb),(testimg,testlb) = datasets.cifar10.load_data()